MAMOUN-kamal-alshisani/reading-note-301/class-01.md

 * Game

+## What is props short for?
+ ***properties.
+It is a special keyword in React which is used for passing data from one component to another***
+# How are props used in React?

+***It is an object which stores the value of attributes of a tag and work similar to the HTML attributes.
+It gives a way to pass data from one component to other components.
+It is similar to function arguments.
+Props are passed to the component in the same way as arguments passed in a function***
+## What is the flow of props?
+***data flows in one direction.***
 ## Passing Data Through Props
 ***To get our feet wet, let’s try passing some data from our Board component to our Square component.***